cmo84/ai-suite/README.md

 - **Sketch-to-Image:** Draw on a responsive canvas and use a text prompt to turn your sketch into a detailed image.
 - **Drawing Tools:** Features controls for brush size and color, an eraser, and a "clear" button.

-### 5. AIM Client
-A fully-featured chat client for conversing with customizable AI "buddies."

-- **AI Buddy Management:** Create, define, and manage a list of AI chat partners, each with a unique personality.
-- **Persistent Chat Logs:** Conversation history is saved per buddy.
-- **Contextual Image Generation:** Use the `/imagine` command to generate an image based on the current conversation context.
-- **Proactive Messaging:** AI buddies can be configured to initiate conversations and re-engage after periods of inactivity.
-- **Text-to-Speech (TTS):** Enable TTS to have buddy messages read aloud, with a selection of different voices.
-- **Data Portability:** Export and import your entire AIM client setup (buddies, conversations, profile) as a single JSON file.